Animaniacs: Print

+Video games

+Due to the popularity of the show, a total of nine video games were based on the Animaniacs series for various consoles.
+The list includes titles such as: Animaniacs (1994), Animaniacs Game Pack!
+(1997), Animaniacs: Ten Pin Alley (1998), Animaniacs: A Gigantic Adventure (1999), Animaniacs: The Great Edgar Hunt (2005) and Animaniacs: Lights, Camera, Action!
+(2005).
+An additional game for the GameBoy Advance, titled Animaniacs: Hollywood Hypnotics, was produced but cancelled before release.

+Revival

-A two-season reboot of Animaniacs was ordered by Hulu in May 2017, following the popularity of the original series after Netflix had added it to their library in 2016.
-The first season of 13 episodes was broadcast on November 20, 2020, while the second season was released on November 5, 2021.
+A revival series of Animaniacs was ordered by Hulu in May 2017 for an initial two-season order, following the popularity of the original series after Netflix had added it to their library in 2016.
+The first season of 13 episodes was released on November 20, 2020, while the second season was released on November 5, 2021 and the third and final season was released on February 17, 2023.
 Wellesley Wild served as the showrunner and as executive producer along with Gabe Swarr.
 According to Wild, Steven Spielberg was heavily involved with bringing the series back and insisting on many of the original voice cast and elements be used for the revival.
-This includes the return of Yakko, Wakko, and Dot (voiced by Paulsen, Harnell, and MacNeille) and Pinky and the Brain (voiced by Paulsen and LaMarche), and the use of a small orchestra for the musical works composed by Julie and Steven Bernstein, who both composed additional music during the series' original run, as well as other composers trained by Richard Stone and Randy Rogel.
+This includes the return of Yakko, Wakko and Dot (voiced by Paulsen, Harnell and MacNeille) and Pinky and the Brain (voiced by Paulsen and LaMarche), and the use of a small orchestra for the musical works composed by Julie and Steven Bernstein, who both composed additional music during the series' original run, as well as other composers trained by Richard Stone and Randy Rogel.